Microalbumin Test FAQ

 Microalbumin Urine Test - More Information

-The microalbumin test measures the urine microalbumin level.
+The microalbumin test, sometimes known as a microalbumin urine test and a microalbumin lab test, measures the urine microalbumin level.

 Microalbumin, as the name implies, literally refers to small amounts of albumin.
 Albumin is a protein that is found in the blood and usually not found in the urine because the kidney's filtration systems prevent albumin from getting filtered into the urine from the blood.
 However, when the kidneys are damaged by diseases like diabetes and high blood pressure (hypertension), the filtration systems can become become leaky.
 When leaky, the kidney allows trace amounts of albumin to sneak through its filters, leading to it being detectable in the kidneys.
 And so, this microalbumin urine test is looking for evidence of kidney damage (and progression of kidney-damaging diseases like diabetes) as suggested by the presence of albumin in the urine.